 This award recognizes a person new to the profession who has demonstrated notable merit in advising.
-Additionally, BAAC hopes this award will contribute toward the retention of high-quality new advisors.
+Additionally, IUBAAC hopes this award will contribute toward the retention of high-quality new advisors.

 The nomination process will consist of two steps with two deadlines.
-For the first step, submit the name and unit of the nominee by Tuesday, December 20, 2022.
-The second step requires the submission of all supporting documentation by Friday, January 20, 2023.
+For the first step, individuals submit the name and unit of the nominee in December 2023.
+The second step requires the submission of all supporting documentation in January of 2023.
 Look for a "Call for Nominations" email in the fall semester.

 Anyone affiliated with IU Bloomington may compose and submit an award nomination for a new academic advisor.
-BAAC especially encourages directors of advisors or other supervisory personnel to submit nominations for exemplary new advisors from within their advising staff.
-Submit all nominations and supporting documentation to Anne Graham, BAAC Secretary.
+IUBAAC especially encourages directors of advisors or other supervisory personnel to submit nominations for exemplary new advisors from within their advising staff.
+Submit all nominations and supporting documentation to Anne Graham, IUBAAC Secretary.

-Any person at IU Bloomington who meets the criteria for membership in BAAC—even if this person is not signed up as a member—may be nominated for this award if this person also meets the following criteria:
+Any person at IU Bloomington who meets the criteria for membership in IUBAAC may be nominated for this award if this person also meets the following criteria:

 Has worked as an academic advisor for no more than 2 ½ years at the time of the submission of the nomination materials (note: service in an advising role as a graduate student and advising work performed at other institutions of higher education count toward this 2 ½ years)